itszubariel/itszubariel/README.md

 Self-taught developer with around **5 years** of self-driven experience building Discord bots, web tools, Minecraft mods, VS Code extensions, and apps.

 I got into coding by making stuff I actually wanted to use, and that's still how it works.
-TypeScript is my main language.
-I don't follow a stack, I just build things.
+TypeScript is my main language, but I also work in Rust when the project calls for it.
+I don't follow a stack, I just build things, including, apparently, my own programming language.

 **What I Do:**
+- DSL and language design
 - Discord bots with real utility
 - Web tools and applications
 - Minecraft mods (Fabric API)